Bicycle chain: Sizes

+Pitch

 The chain in use on modern bicycles has a 1/2 in pitch, which is the distance from one pin center to another, ANSI standard #40, where the 4 in "#40" indicates the pitch of the chain in eighths of an inch; and ISO standard 606 (metric) #8, where the 8 indicates the pitch in sixteenths of an inch.
 Its roller diameter is 5/16 in.

 While the exploded view diagram here shows the older type having full bushings, modern bicycle chain has "half bushings" formed into the inner side plates, referred to as "bushingless" and "bushless" by Sheldon Brown.

 1976: Shimano briefly made their own 10 pitch Dura-Ace track-specific system with 10 mm (approximately) pitch from about 1976 to 1980—called Shimano Dura-Ace 10 pitch.
 The Shimano 10 pitch system is incompatible with ANSI standard #40 (1/2″) e.g. chains, sprockets and so on, and was outlawed by the Japan Keirin Association, helping in its demise.